javolo/octet/octet/src/examples/toolmiddleware1/README.md

 # 5.

 ![Alt text]()
+<a href="http://bullet.googlecode.com/svn/trunk/Demos/ConstraintDemo/ConstraintDemo.cpp"> this page</a>

 # 6. READ FROM CSV

-One of the requirements was to read from a CSV file to input parameter, create a map or draw elements in the game.
-I decided to use the file to create the level´s map of my game.
-For that I use the code Andy provided and also use the cplusplus forum for further information.
+One of the requirements was to read from a CSV, text file or similar to input the parameters of the objects in order to create them for the assignment.
+I decided to use an XML file to put in the game pitch the elements that will be affected by the constraints.

-I read coma by comma all the elements and I interpret them.
-At this early stage of the game, 0 means nothings, 1 means to draw a coin.
-I also included different level of coins what brought a special treatment for the end of line characters solved finding an unusual lenght of String.
-Once found I updated the spacing variables to get the correct position.

-One problem found was that the file wasn´t read properly.
-Searching different alternatives the issue was with the path forcing me to put absolute path to the file in order to be read correctly.
+For that reason I've used the code created for Intro to Programming first homework.

+I read the element list (boxes, spheres and cylinders) that contains some important values like the position, the speed, the weigth needed in the different kind of constraints implemented in the assignment.

 # 7.